ssimicro/dbtestutil/README.md

 * The module will refuse to perform if the database host appears in the `hostBlacklist` to avoid running tests on production database servers.
 As mentioned above, it is highly recommended that a `hostBlacklist` be provided.
 * The module will refuse to perform if the named database already exists to avoid clobbering an existing database.

+## Configuration

+There may be several developers working on several projects with utilize `dbtestutil`.
+Having each developer configure the database connection information in each project can get tedious.
+To save some effort, `dbtestutil` will look for common configuration in a few places:

+* `$HOME/.dbtestutil.conf`
+* `/usr/local/etc/dbtestutil.conf`
+* `/etc/dbtestutil.conf`

+Developers can put their connection settings (username, password, host, etc) in a file in one of those locations and have those settings used whereever `dbtestutil` is used.
+Those are JSON files containing any of the options applicable to the `connectionConfig` object passed to `createTestDb()`.

 ## API

 ### new DbTestUtil(options)